resolvesurvey/outreach/galaxiesandflavors/README.md

-# Tutorial #2: galaxies and their different flavors
+# Tutorial #2: Galaxies and their Different Flavors

 In the first tutorial of this series, you will use the Python programming language and the RESOLVE survey database to answer some fundamental questions about galaxies:
 * What types of galaxies are there?